CaffeineMC/lithium-fabric/src/main/java/me/jellysquid/mods/lithium/mixin/block/hopper/README.md

         - Parent Stack list
             - Only used when stack lists is a double chest half
             - Set when double stack list is created when double inventory is accessed by a hopper

-- Block Entities:
-    - Times removed from the world (int)
-        - usually 0, but mods like Movable Block Entities might add Block Entities to the world after removing them
-        - also increased when chests change their BlockState

 - Lithium Sectioned Entity Movement Trackers:
     - Certain classes of Entities are configured to be tracked: Inventory and ItemEntity